- 01 Can a Crashed Hard Drive Be Recovered

 Hard Drive Formatting

 Another way hard drive data can be lost is through deletion.
 This is when the user deletes a file or folder from the hard drive without meaning to.
 Deleting files from a hard drive doesn't delete the data - it just marks the space as available for overwriting.
-However, if you continue to use the hard drive without first rewriting the deleted files, you can recover the data using special software.
+However, if you continue using the hard drive without rewriting the deleted files, you can recover the data using special software.